|Manhattan » Summer Programs for Children|

 Teens (ages 11–17)

-Teens dive deep into French in our two-week summer immersion classes!
+Teens dive deeper into French in our summer immersion classes!

 Cadets (ages 11–14)